Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: PROBLEM STATEMENT

-The $(k,g,p)$-core model extends the traditional $(k,g)$-core structure, incorporating an additional parameter $p$.
-This extension retains the characteristics of the $(k,g)$-core while introducing two new properties: uniqueness and containment, which provide deeper insights into the structural composition of the $(k,g,p)$-core.
+The $(k,g,p)$-core model extends the traditional $(k,g)$-core model, incorporating an additional parameter $p$.
+This extension retains two properties of the $(k,g)$-core: uniqueness and hierarchical structure, which provide deeper insights into the structural composition of $(k,g,p)$-core.